adam-zhang-lcps/papers/barbie-bungee-jump.typ

 = Methods
 == Materials
-- [elastic material]
+- 3m of thin surgical tubing
 - Meter stick
 - Tape measure
 - Mass set
 - Materials Tester
 - Tape
+- Video recording device
+- Barbie
+- Scale

 == Procedure
 This experiment has two procedures.
-The first procedure will use the materials tester to empirically calculate a force of distance, $F(x)$, function.
-The second procedure will use the calculated function to hypothesize a mass which, when dropped, will stretch 2.5m of [elastic material] exactly 6.0m.
+The first procedure will use the materials tester to empirically calculate a force of distance function, $F(x)$, for the surgical tubing.
+The second procedure will use the calculated function to hypothesize a mass which, when dropped, will stretch 2.5m of thin surgical tubing exactly 6.0m.

 === Part 1 <procedure-1>
-+ Cut out 0.10m of [elastic material].
++ Cut out 0.10m of thin surgical tubing.
 + [insert material testing steps here]
 + Using the obtained CSV data, calculate strain data ($epsilon_x$) with the load and distance columns.